Language Tables at Northwestern Continue Spring Quarter

 The Forum for Languages and Cultures is again hosting a series of Language Tables, inviting the broader Northwestern community of faculty, students and staff to attend.
 Enjoy this opportunity to gather and converse in one of 13 languages in a friendly environment on campus!
 Refreshments are provided by the Forum and the Office of Residential Academic Initiatives.
 Language Tables are open to everyone, from novice learners to native speakers.
 Come practice your language skills while getting to know others!

-The Russian Language Table, led by Polina Maksimovich, will be held on Wednesdays at 4:00pm on Jan 11 and 25; and on Feb 8 and 22.
+The Russian Language Table, led by Slavic graduate student Polina Maksimovich, will be held on Wednesdays at 4:00pm on April 12, April 26, May 10 and May 24.

-All Language Tables are in the PARC Dining Room in the Allison Dining Hall, 1820 Chicago Ave.
-Sponsored by the Forum for Languages and Cultures in the Buffett Institute and the Office of Residential Academic Initiatives Contact: John Paluch
+Language Tables are in the PARC Dining Room in the Allison Dining Hall, 1820 Chicago Ave.
+Sponsored by the Forum for Languages and Cultures in the Buffett Institute and the Office of Residential Academic Initiatives.
+Contact: John Paluch

 Congratulations to Jessica Castellanos on her Adventures in Kazakhstan